leanprover/lean4/README.md

 }
 ```

 The next run of `lake build` (or refreshing dependencies in an editor like VSCode) will clone the mathlib repository and build it.
+Information on the specific revision cloned will then be saved to `manifest.json` in `lean_packages` to enable reproducibility.
+To update `mathlib` after this, you will need to run `lake configure` -- other commands do not update resolved dependencies.

 Further examples of different package configurations can be found in the [`examples`](examples) folder of this repository.